ubuntu/ubuntu-project-docs/docs/reference/exception-NetplanUpdates.rst

 ::

    [Impact]
-   This release sports both bug-fixes and new features and we would like to make sure all of our supported customers have access to these improvements.
+   This release contains both bug-fixes and new features and we would like to make sure all of our supported customers have access to these improvements.
    The notable ones are: